cytaylorw/tvt-web-automation/README.md

 WebBrowser browser=new WebBrowser("chrome",profile);
 ~~~

 External WebDriver instance can be used.
-This was working for my AVT project.

 ~~~java
 WebBrowser browser = new WebBrowser(webdriver,profile);